tirilab/medx/README.md

 Submit bug reports and feature requests to [MedX bug tacker](https://github.com/tirilab/medx/issues).

 ### License and Citation
-The MedX package was written by Louise Lu [ylu106@jhu.edu].

-MedX is licensed under the [MIT License](https://github.com/tirilab/medx/blob/main/LICENSE.txt).
+The MedX package was written by Louise Lu [ylu106@jhu.edu] and can be used as-is under the [MIT License](https://github.com/tirilab/medx/blob/main/LICENSE.txt) attached to the repository.

-### Reference
+Please cite this article if using this package:
+> Lu Y, Green AR, Quiles R, Taylor CO.
+An Automated Strategy to Calculate Medication Regimen Complexity.
+AMIA Annual Symposium 2023. (accepted)

 1. George J, Phun Y-T, Bailey MJ, Kong DC, Stewart K. Development and validation of the medication regimen complexity index.
 Annals of Pharmacotherapy.
 2004;38(9):1369–76. doi:10.1345/aph.1d479

 2. Green A. Align: Aligning Medications with What Matters Most, a pharmacist-led deprescribing intervention.
 2022Jun21; Available from: https://beta.clinicaltrials.gov/study/NCT04938648

-3. Student Paper "An Automated Strategy to Calculate Medication Regimen Complexity" accepted to American Medical Informatics Association (AMIA) 2023 Symposium.